Monday, June 29, 2015

 Keep it simple for younger kids.

-I see a red pirate ship paddle across the lake.
+I see a red pirate ship paddle across the lake.6.
+If you are making your own postcard, color or decorate it.

 I feel the breeze play with my hair.